megame24/Maintenance-Tracker/README.md

-GET /users/requests/:id       |   Get a single request by id POST /users/requests          |   Creates a new request PUT /users/requests/:id       |   Updates a request only if it has a status of pending GET /requests            |   Gets all requests for an admin(only available to admin) GET /requests/:id           |   Gets a request by id(only available to admin) PUT /requests/:id/approve       |   Request approve endpoint(only available to admin) PUT /requests/:id/disapprove          |   Request disapprove endpoint(only available to admin) PUT /requests/:id/resolve      |   Request resolve endpoint(only available to admin)
+GET /users/requests/:id       |   Get a single request by id POST /users/requests          |   Creates a new request PUT /users/requests/:id       |   Updates a request only if it has a status of pending DELETE /users/requests/:id    |   Delete a request(cannot delete a request with status approved) GET /requests            |   Gets all requests for an admin(only available to admin) GET /requests/:id           |   Gets a request by id(only available to admin) PUT /requests/:id/approve       |   Request approve endpoint(only available to admin) PUT /requests/:id/disapprove          |   Request disapprove endpoint(only available to admin) PUT /requests/:id/resolve      |   Request resolve endpoint(only available to admin) DELETE /requests/:id    |   Trash a request; only requests with status resolved or disapproved can be trahed(only available to admin)

 ## Licence